-Dyslexia Symptoms & What Is Dyslexia?
+Dyslexia Symptoms List and What Is Dyslexia Really Like?

 Are you trying to determine if your child has true dyslexia?
-Do you need to know which issues are dyslexia symptoms?
+Do you need to know which issues are actually dyslexia symptoms?

 Dyslexia Symptoms: